intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Simple_Layers/Select.md

 ```

 A Simple layer selecting an index of the input tensor in the given dimension.
 Please note that the index and dimension start from 1.
+In collaborative filtering, it can used together with LookupTable to create embeddings for users or items.

 **Scala example:**
 ```scala